Zoster Virus Vaccine Live (Oka/Merck), Refrigerator Stable.

 AUST R 130241: vaccine vial + diluent vial (composite pack)*

-* These presentations are currently not available in Australia.
+* These presentations are not currently available in Australia.